multitudes/httpwebserver/docs/index.md

 > "What I cannot create, I do not understand."
 ~ Richard Feynman

-WORK IN PROGRESS.
-Code can be shown upon request.

-This is a team project for the 42 school.
-The goal is to create a simple HTTP 1.1 web server that can handle multiple connections using multiplexing.
-The server will be able to serve static files, handle different HTTP methods, and support CGI scripts.
-The project is written in C++ and uses the UNIX socket API for network communication.
+# HTTP Web Server

+A lightweight HTTP 1.1 web server implementation built in C++ for the 42 school curriculum.
+This server handles multiple connections via multiplexing (poll/select), serves static files, processes various HTTP methods, and supports CGI scripts.

+## Team Project
-We are a team of 3 students, and we split the work into what we consider the main parts:
+Our team of 3 divided the project into key components:
-- The parsing of the configuration file and the server setup
+- Configuration file parsing and server setup
-- The handling of the incoming requests and the response generation
+- Request handling and response generation
-- The handling of the sockets and the CGI support
+- Socket management and CGI implementation
-- Documentation, testing, and CI/CD pipelines on GitHub Actions
+- Documentation, testing, and CI/CD pipeline

-Usage:
+## Usage
 ```bash
 ./webserv [configuration file]
 ```

-I personally found the project very interesting; I learned a lot about networking, sockets, and the HTTP protocol.
-The CGI part was a bit challenging at first, since I did not have much experience with it, and considering that the CGI module is deprecated in the latest Python version, it felt a bit esoteric to say the least.
-But through reading the RFC and researching on the internet, I was able to understand it and implement it.
-Even the open source and widely used [nginx](https://github.com/nginx/nginx) server doesn't implement CGI (it implements FastCGI instead), so it is not a very common feature in modern web servers.
-Additionally, the nginx server was not easy to configure for file upload features from the configuration file.
-The same applies to Caddy, which would need plugins to do that.
-Apache was the only server I could use as an example and test the upload feature with.
-We still used the nginx syntax for our configuration file.
-Our server offers both CGI and file upload capabilities.
+Our server implements both CGI support and file upload capabilities, following an nginx-like configuration syntax.
 ## Table of Contents
 - [Where it all started - The HTTP protocol and UNIX sockets](#where-it-all-started---the-http-protocol-and-unix-sockets)
 - [RFC's](#rfcs)